kevinschaich/mintable/README.md

-# Build Your Own Mint
+# Mintable

-## Important Disclaimer
+## Disclaimer

-All this repo does is talking to Plaid/Google APIs and writing tokens to your local file system.
-If you don't feel safe entering real bank credentials, audit the code yourself to make sure.
+All this repo does is talk to Plaid/Google APIs and write tokens to your local file system.
+If you don't feel safe entering real bank credentials, you can audit the code yourself and try it on Plaid's sandbox environment.

-## Setting up API keys
+## Credits

+Mintable started out as a fork of [Evan You](https://github.com/yyx990803)'s [build-your-own-mint](https://github.com/yyx990803/build-your-own-mint) skeleton.
+Evan put together a great set of scripts to make the connection between Plaid and Google Sheets painless.

+This repo is a lot more opinionated about defaults and gives you a real, working transaction spreadsheet out of the box.
+If you're looking for something very bare-bones to hack on, try [build-your-own-mint](https://github.com/yyx990803/build-your-own-mint).

+## Setup

 1. First things first - rename `.env.sample` to `.env`.
 Variables in this file will be loaded as environment variables.
 This file is ignored by Git.
 1. Run `npm install` in the repo root.